 Chat agent console

 Extremely nice and clean web interface that works perfectly.
 You can switch between chats, add canned responses and tags, and send files with ease.
 There is also an installable software for Mac and Windows.
 The advantage of it is that you can set a specific time after which the tool goes offline and you show no activity.

 Shortcuts / canned messages

 Define any kind of phrases as tags for quick access.

 Tracking & live analytics

-Shows basic information, such as country, IP address and visited pages.
+Shows basic information, such as country, IP address, technology used, and visited pages.

 Integrations and add-ons

 One of the few tools to offer its own help desk, knowledge base and chatbot products, which can be added on for an extra cost.
 There are also over 200 third-party integrations in their marketplace: CRMs such as Highrise and Salesforce, as well as Facebook Messenger, are all offered.
-There is also an API.
-Through their marketplace, it’s also easy to add an optin checkbox for newsletter services like Mailchimp.
+An API is available, and through their marketplace, it’s also easy to add an opt-in checkbox for newsletter services like Mailchimp.